ISA-tools/ISAcreator/README.md

 <p align="center">
 <i>
 Please note that the <a href="http://isa-tools.org/team">ISAtools team</a> aims to fix bugs found in this tool when time permits, but no additional functionality is expected to be added in the near future.
-See below for contact details and other information.
+This is due to lack of funds related to developing this tool further.
+For more information, see below for contact and documentation details.
 </p
 </i>
 <p align="center">